In this tutorial, we will discuss some important concepts of Python, which are very important and most used to describe the procedure of Python code.

 Python Comments (#)

-# Output This is a doc string of function print_hello which is used to print hello
+hello this is a doc string of function print_hello, which is used to print hello